ejongepier/metabarcoding-qiime.github.io/source/_build/html/_sources/denoise.rst.txt

 The result is the other main object in QIIME2: a 'vizualisation', which is a zip archive with '.qzv' (QIIME zipped vizualisation) extension.
 Unlike artifacts, **vizualisations cannot be used as input for further analyses in QIIME2**.
-They are only ment for display, for instance using the `qiime tools view` utility.
+They are only ment for display, for instance using the ``qiime tools view`` utility.

 .. code-block:: bash

    qiime tools view prep/demux-seqs.qzv

-Alternatively, just view it online: https://view.qiime2.org/.
+Alternatively, we can view it online: https://view.qiime2.org/.
 This online utility is also handy to share QIIME2 results with collaborators that do not have QIIME2 installed.

 .. admonition:: Question 1